botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 +++
 title = "Database"
 weight = 340
+description = "Learn how to store data across time and space with YAGPDB."
 +++

 YAGPDB provides a database for use in your CCs.
 Entries in this database are used to store persistent data that you want